cbarkr/blog/content/ctf/picoCTF/2025/2025 Writeup.md

 > [!note]
 > Simple challenges don't get writeups :P

 Our team placed 402/10460 globally (in the top 4%).
-Given there were only two of us on the team and its a busy time of year with school, I'm happy with the result!
+Given there were only two of us and we were both busy with prior commitments (school, work, etc.), I'm happy with the result!

 ![[team_rank.png]]
 # Reflection
 So what did I learn from this?

-For one, I still have much to learn!
-Despite completing nearly every cybersecurity course offered to undergrads at SFU, practising CTFs, and working in a relevant field, I still find myself struggling with certain categories (such as binary exploitation).
+For one, that I still have much to learn!
+Despite completing nearly every cybersecurity course offered to undergrads at SFU, independent studying, practising CTFs, and working in a relevant field, I still find myself struggling with certain categories (such as binary exploitation).
 For instance, [[PIE TIME]] and [[PIE TIME 2]] were simple enough (though I didn't solve #2 during the competition period for some reason??
-I'm not sure why), however I was unable to solve any other binary exploitation challenges.
-I like to learn, so this isn't a problem - it just takes time (but finding time is always the hardest part, isn't it?).
-I'd like to be as well-rounded as possible, ideally not constrained to specializing in a specific category, so I intend to focus on those challenges I struggle with most.
+I'm not sure why.
+Anyways...), however I was unable to solve any other binary exploitation challenges.
+I like to learn, so this isn't a problem - it just takes time (and finding time is always the hardest part, isn't it?).
+I'd like to be as well-rounded as possible, ideally not constrained to specializing in a specific category, so I intend to focus on those challenges with which I struggle most.

 For two, teamwork makes the dream work.
-My teammate was able to solve a number of the challenges that made absolutely zero sense to me.
+My teammate was able to solve a number of challenges that baffled me.
 Having a rubber ducky, second opinion, helping hand, etc. not only makes up for one's shortcomings, but also enhances their strengths.
-In future events, I'd like to join a strong team to learn from them and vice versa.
+In some cases, only by *discussing* potential solutions was I able to find the correct one.
+For future events, I'd like to learn from others and vice versa.